-The place began in 1998 as a gift from Eric Delorimier, whose life had drastically changed when he became Ajan’s student two years previously.
+Hermitage Meditation Centre, located in Rawdon, Quebec, is the home and teaching centre of Ajahn Dhammarakkhito.
+The place began in 1998 as a gift from Eric DeLorimier, whose life had drastically changed when he became Ajahn’s student two years previously.

-Hardy Fruit Tree Nursery
+On Hardy Fruit Tree Nursery

 Eric’s interest in self sufficiency, and particularly in growing fruit trees, led him to plant an orchard full of many different varieties of apple, pear and plum.
 Gradually, as more and more people showed interest in purchasing some of what Eric produced, his hobby started to undergo a transformation into a small fruit and nut tree nursery, now known as Hardy Fruit Tree Nursery.

 The nursery is an important aspect of the place, as it provides a way for the students living and working there to maintain and fund the meditation centre, and is what makes it possible for new people to come and learn meditation freely.
 It is run entirely by the students of meditation, along with volunteers from all over the world.